camilo-v/jasper/README.md

 The Jasper CLI version is undergoing review and will be released here soon!
 If you would like to get an early access preview of the software, [please get in touch](https://www.microbiomemaps.org/contact).

+### CLI License
+The jasper BETA cli scripts (Python and R) are being released under an exclusive copyright license for the time being as they are changing daily.
+PLEASE DO NOT USE THIS CODE in a production environment as the software is in heavy development.

+If you wish to use the scripts in your research, [please get in touch](https://www.microbiomemaps.org/contact).